For ticketing enquiries and information please contact to operator whom you purchased your tickets with:

-Alternatively, if you require information on your purchases, venue disabled facilities, dispatch info then please visit:
+Alternatively, if you require information on your purchases including dispatch info then please visit the operator website: www.seetickets.com or www.eventim.co.uk

 The music hall where live events take place is situated on the top floor of our beautiful listed building.
-If customers will require assistance traveling up and down the stairs or if reserved seating would assist those who would find standing difficult, we will be happy to arrange this for you.
-Please contact us in advance on either firstname.lastname@example.org or 01612769350.
+If customers require assistance traveling up and down the stairs or if reserved seating would assist those who would find standing difficult, we will be happy to arrange this for you.
+Please contact us in advance at email@example.com.
 If you have other needs we may be able to assist with or have any questions or just want a chat please do not hesitate to get in touch.

 CARER TICKET SCHEME